Skip to content

 Comment

-This exercise continues the backbend sequence in a more stable position than gyaku seiza.
+This exercise continues the backward-bending sequence in a more stable position than gyaku seiza.